akeren/omnipresent-interview-backend-task/README.md

 ## Proposal

+This proposal gives an overview of the future revamp of the current developed system.
+It covers authentication and the architectural style.

 ## Authentication

 The current developed service doesn't have an authentication scheme.
 I intend to adopt a Json web token (JWT) as the authentication mechanism hence the service developed is a RESTFul API.